 - How do you manage your VA, making sure they are doing everything you want them to do?

-- Special Trial Offer for Tyrone’s Course for SPI Readers Only (affiliate link – I make passive income if you purchase)
+- Special Trial Offer for Tyrone’s Course for SPI Readers Only [Full disclosure: I make a commission if you purchase through this affiliate link.]

 Public Q&A (28 minutes)